Warning Others of a Breakdown

 Mr. Justice Jenkins found Notter to be 100% liable for the collision involving Godbout because he had done nothing to warn others of the hazard that he had created.
 The settlement amounted to almost $600,000.

 A set of breakdown warnings is not a significant expense.
-With a little bit of thought, you can equip yourself fairly well for less than the cost of an oil change.
+Shop carefully and you can equip yourself well for less than the cost of an oil change.

 If you ever need to use your breakdown warnings, a bit of thought is in order for their deployment.
 The higher the speed, the further away the first warning should be placed from the scene.
 Remember that drivers need to see the warning, decide that they need to do something and then do it, all before they arrive at the difficulty.

-Our freeways may be posted at 120 km/h or just over 33 m/s.
+Our freeways may have posted speeds of 120 km/h or just over 33 m/s.
 4 seconds for perception and reaction is not out of the question and means that more than 120 meters has been traveled before the driver applies the brakes.
 If it's slippery, the braking distance could be significant too.

 Hills, curves and multiple lanes may require extra warnings so I would suggest that a minimum of three devices would be wise to have.